from £69 /night help

 Bedroom 1 is a very pretty room with beamed wall and ceiling along with a comfortable king-sized (5 ft) bed, large mirror, dressing table and built-in wardrobe.

-Bedroom 2 is also a double room with double bed, dressing table and built-in wardrobe
+Bedroom 2 is also a double room with double bed, dressing table, 2 large mirrors and built-in wardrobe.

-The main bathroom contains a bath with over-bath shower, basin and toilet along with another room containing a toilet with hand basin.
+The main bathroom contains a bath with over-bath shower, basin and toilet.
+The second cloakroom contains a toilet with hand basin.

 Despite Serendipity being a characterful and pretty 18th century cottage, it does NOT have any low beams or ceilings and the stairs are normal width with a handrail.